google/grr-doc/deploying-grr-clients/troubleshooting.md

   - `/usr/local/lib/grr_3.1.0.2_amd64/grrd` on OSX

-with variations based on the GRR version and architecture you installed (32bit is i386).
+with variations based on the GRR version and architecture you installed.
 If you didn’t get this far, then there is a problem with your installer binary.

 **Check the client is running**